syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 		1. Syncfusion.Compression.Portable.dll
 		2. Syncfusion.Pdf.Portable.dll
 		3. Syncfusion.HtmlConverter.Portable.dll
-		4.QtBinaries
+		4. QtBinaries

-*The QtBinaries folder is available in the Webkit HTML converter installed location.
+* The QtBinaries folder is available in the Webkit HTML converter installed location.
 The physical path of this folder should be set to the WebKitPath property of WebkitConverterSettings.

 	<b>NuGet</b>
 		 <a href="https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core/">Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core</a>